OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-015.md

 ## Psalm 15:2

-> One who walks with integrity, practices righteousness,
+> A person who lives with integrity, acts justly,
-> And speaks truth in his heart.
+> And speaks truthfully from the heart.

 ## Psalm 15:3